- 5 lessons for recruitment

 Many independent entrepreneurs find their freelance assignments through their network

 .
 So as a client, don't forget to speak to your network.
 You can also participate in networking events, such as Open Coffees and M4M-meetings.
 These networks can often be found on social media.
-Just search on Facebook and LinkedIn and you will soon find yourself in hundreds of specialized groups.
-And don't forget Twitter.
+Move your search to Facebook, LinkedIn and Twitter and you will soon find yourself in hundreds of specialized groups.
 With a simple call and the right hashtag, you can quickly reach a lot of interested people.

 Manage everything in Officient

 Have you found the ideal freelancer for your new project or assignment?
-Then you can save and manage all relevant hr information of this freelancer in Officient.
-Just think of the collaboration agreements or payment dates (VAT and IBAN number).
+Then you can save and manage all relevant HR information for this freelancer in Officient.
+Think of the cooperation agreements or data regarding payment (VAT and IBAN number).